All the Real Girls

-All the Real Girls is a 2003 American romantic drama film written and directed by David Gordon Green and starring Paul Schneider, Zooey Deschanel, Shea Whigham and Patricia Clarkson.
-It is about the romance between a young, small-town womanizer and his best friend’s sexually inexperienced younger sister.
+All the Real Girls is a 2003 American romantic drama film written and directed by David Gordon Green, and starring Paul Schneider, Zooey Deschanel, Shea Whigham and Patricia Clarkson.
+It is about the romance between a young, small-town womanizer and his best friend's sexually inexperienced younger sister.
 The film premiered at the Sundance Film Festival on January 19, 2003.
-The film was well received by critics and was nominated for several film festival awards, with Green winning a Special Jury Prize at Sundance.
+It was well-received by critics and was nominated for several film festival awards, with Green winning a Special Jury Prize at Sundance.

 Plot

-A young womanizer living in a small Southern town, Paul earns a living fixing cars for his uncle.
+Paul is a young womanizer who lives in a small Southern town and earns a living fixing cars for his uncle.
 He still lives with his mother, Elvira, who works as a clown cheering up children at the local hospital.

-Paul spends most of his time hanging out with his best friend and self-proclaimed partner-in-crime, Tip, and their friends Bo and Bust-Ass.
-Among his friends, Paul has a reputation as a ladies' man, but is not at all known for being involved with long-term relationships; most of his romances last only a few weeks, and he's slept with nearly every girl in town.
+Paul often hangs out with his friends: self-proclaimed partner-in-crime Tip, Bo, and Bust-Ass.
+Among his friends, Paul has a reputation as a ladies' man, and is not known for being involved in long-term relationships; most of his romances last only a few weeks, and he has slept with nearly every girl in town.

-Beginning to reach a point where he would like to lead a different life, this feeling becomes much clearer when Paul meets Noel.
-She is Tip's teenage sister, who has returned home after attending boarding school.
+Paul begins to reach a point where he would like to lead a different life when he meets Noel, Tip’s teenage sister who has returned home after attending boarding school.
 Noel is more thoughtful and mature than the girls Paul is used to.
+They begin a relationship in private.
+When Tip hears rumors of Paul and Noel being together, he furiously confronts Paul and wants to know if he is having sex with Noel.
+Paul refuses to answer, and when their friends try to pull them away from fighting, Tip takes out his anger by beating up another guy.